davr/xoneK2-rbox/README.md

 * Implement soft-takeover for eq vs track sep knobs
 * Add some fun animations when the controller is idle (like the built-in startup animation, but continuous)
 * Add a fx type selector (re-use one of the redundant browse knobs?)

+# ddj4deck.py
+work-in-progress python script to control 4 rekordbox decks from a ddj400 controller